yuriyi/Defense-AR/README.md

 - **Group domain**: Group velocity surfaces of the quasi shear waves in an orthorhombic model with 16(!) singularity directions.
 [Wave surfaces](https://yuriyi.github.io/Defense-AR/apps/group_singularities.html)

 The stuff above is made possible by [AR.js](https://github.com/jeromeetienne/AR.js) and [three.js](https://github.com/mrdoob/three.js/) libraries.
 Phase and group velocity surfaces triangulation is done using ANISRF routine of the package [FORMS](http://sw3d.mff.cuni.cz/software/sw3dcd21/forms/forms.htm).

+Feel free to contact me on [slack](https://softwareunderground.org) @yus.ivanov if you have any questions!